Click OK to login and restart your reservation.

 If a service animal is disruptive or too large to fit under the seat or at the passenger's feet without encroaching on another passenger's space or protruding into the aisle, it will need to travel in a kennel (provided by the passenger) in the cargo hold.
 The kennel must meet IATA kennel and size requirements for the animal.
 Temperature restrictions apply to ensure the safety of the animal.

 There is no charge for service animals used by customers with disabilities.
-A harness, tag or vest indicating status as a service animal will be helpful in distinguishing them to airport personnel.
 However, credible verbal assurance that the animal is providing a service to assist with a disability will suffice should an inquiry be made.

 View a list of animal relief areas at select airports.
 If your airport is not listed, please ask for directions or assistance at our ticket counter.